alislaboratory/4BitCPU/README.txt

 	UDEF 0110
 	UDEF 0111

-	SWP 1000 - Swap values held in registers A and B. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) UDEF 1011
-	JMP 1100- Set program counter (jump) to instruction at memory address A.
+	SWP 1000
+	WAB 1001
+	LDA 1010
+	JMF 1011
+	WRX 1100
-	JMP0 1101- Jump to instruction at memory address A if contents at memory address B is 0000.
+	UDF 1101- Jump to instruction at memory address A if contents at memory address B is 0000.
-	WRX 1110- Write the contents of result register X to memory at address in input register A. (done() UDEF 1111
+	UDF 1110- Write the contents of result register X to memory at address in input register A. (done() UDEF 1111